nemesis2/PasswordVault/README.md

 No accounts, no cloud, no database server, no runtime dependencies fetched from a CDN.
 One directory, one flat file, and your choice of backend — a single PHP script or the bundled dependency-free Node server ([`server.js`](#running-without-php-standalone-node-server)).
 [MIT-licensed](LICENSE).

+Full disclosure: This originally started a simple custom built/hacked together AES vault that the author used for years.
+Then Claude was used to audit the code and slowly expand it.

 ---

 ## Screen Shots